 Solid state drives (SSD) are far faster than traditional hard disk drives but they don’t usually have as high capacity, and they tend to cost more.
 Most customers would be advised to specify an SSD of at least 240GB as the primary storage drive as this will contain the OS and will be used to boot the PC as well as store your most common files and usually your current catalogue of work.
 This will give the most significant benefit to how fast the PC feels in regular use and how quickly it boots up or resumes from sleep.
 If you can afford it, we would recommend specifying an SSD of 500GB or 1TB as you will tend to prefer to store your images on the SSD due to its high performance.

 Most customers for photography PCs will wish to specify multiple drives.
 A second high-performance SSD drive will be of benefit for your Lightroom catalogue and for storing image metadata and scratch.
+Use this second SSD drive for your work in progress and ‘current’ folders.
+Most customers specify a slightly larger second SSD of between 500GB and 1TB.
 We recommend specifying a traditional HDD for the third and fourth drives where budget allows.
 This will enable the use of high capacity storage drives which will offer adequate performance for photos, videos and applications used less often or data which is not so performance critical.
 We recommend the inclusion of a drive with at least 4TB of storage for an entry level photography PC, but you may wish to use up to 12TB per drive for vast image catalogues.

 In order of performance, here is a quick guide to storage drive speed for Photoshop and Lightroom use relative to a 1TB Seagate BarraCuda 7200rpm Hard drive.
 Tests run using a catalogue size of 10GB (550 images) automated processing set to read the images, resize and save:

 Seagate BarraCuda HDD 1TB to 4TB – 100%